SamsonDada/Llama2ChatBot/README.md

     This command creates a new directory named 'chatbot'.
 Feel free to choose a different name if you prefer.

+3. Create a new conda environment, install CLI app, and activate the environment.

+    ```bash
+    conda create -n mlc-chat-venv -c mlc-ai -c conda-forge mlc-chat-cli-nightly
+    conda activate mlc-chat-venv
+    ```

-3. Activate the virtual environment with the following command:
+4. Activate the virtual environment with the following command:

     - On macOS and Linux: